Transparency

 If you want to invest in Germany, compare broker fees, ETF savings plan costs, available products, tax handling, English support, and whether you can keep the account if you leave Germany later.

-For more details, see our guide to online brokers in Germany.
+For more details, see our guide to joint bank accounts in Germany.

 Credit Cards in Germany